theatlantic/jump.ios/Docs/Upgrade Guide.md

 *Resolution*: Make sure your project's "Linked Frameworks and Libraries" includes a reference to the OpenID AppAuth for iOS Library ("libAppAuth.a")

+*Errors*:
+/jump.ios/Samples/SimpleCaptureDemoNative/SimpleCaptureDemoNative/Classes/AppDelegate.m:135:33: Use of undeclared identifier 'googlePlusClientId'; did you mean '_googlePlusClientId'?
+/jump.ios/Samples/SimpleCaptureDemoNative/SimpleCaptureDemoNative/Classes/AppDelegate.m:136:36: Use of undeclared identifier 'googlePlusRedirectUri'; did you mean '_googlePlusRedirectUri'?

+*Resolution*:
+Make sure you are reading the data from your app's info.plist in your AppDelegate.m file, example:
+`@synthesize googlePlusClientId;` and
+`@synthesize googlePlusRedirectUri;` and
+`if ([cfg objectForKey:@"googlePlusClientId"])
+        self.googlePlusClientId = [cfg objectForKey:@"googlePlusClientId"];
+if ([cfg objectForKey:@"googlePlusRedirectUri"])
+    self.googlePlusRedirectUri = [cfg objectForKey:@"googlePlusRedirectUri"];`

 ### Upgrading from any version to v4.0 or greater